-3. Rana N. C and Joag P S, Classical Mechanics, Tata McGraw-Hill (1991).
+1. Rana N. C and Joag P S, Classical Mechanics, Tata McGraw-Hill (1991).

-Subject Code PY635 Subject Title Quant Quantum Mechanics-I LTP 400 Credit 4 Subject Category СС Year 1st Semester 1
+Subject Code PY635 Subject Title Quant Quantum Mechanics-I LTP 400 Credit 4 Subject Category CC Year 1st Semester Ι

-The course starts with an introduction to quantum mechanics, and it covers operator algebra, solution of Schrodinger wave equation for different potential functions and various approximation methods.
+The course starts with an introduction to quantum mechanics, and it covers operator algebra, solution of Schrodinger wave equation, angular momenta and perturbation theory.

-The aim and objective of the course on Quantum Mechanics is to introduce the students of M.Sc. class to the formal structure of the subject and to equip them with the techniques of vector spaces, so that they can use these in various branches of physics as per their requirement.
+The aim and objective of the course on Quantum Mechanics is to introduce the students of M.Sc. class to the formal structure of the subject and to equip them with the knowledge of quantum mechanics for various applications.